nprapps/bestpractices/README.md

 ## Servers

 * Environment variables belong in `/etc/environment`.
 This file should be sourced by cron jobs.
-(This happens automatically when using `cron.sh`.)
+(This happens automatically when using `run_on_server.sh`.)